Zalkota/web3modal-tutorial/docs/blockforge/ForgeToken.md

 ## Future Plans

+An in-game Marketplace will be developed for users to trade items using $FORGE.

-The Development Team is also working creating more utility and value for $FORGE Tokens.
-We will update the community as the project progresses
+The Development Team is also working on creating more utility and value for $FORGE Tokens.
+We will update the community as the project progresses.